 I arrive home—a place called home simply because its where I reside.
 Eleven Creek Island Road is a sprawling presence with rolling fields and manicured lawns that is so picturesque even I can drive by and—for a moment after all these years still—imagine how grand a place this must be to live.
-Seven years in and I am in survival mode.
+Ten years in and I am in survival mode.
 The life in my soul nearly extinguished—until tonight.

 The last thing I want to do is relive it all.
 Once was enough as life unfolded exciting, confusing, exasperating, and heartbreaking.
 Twice was enough talking with friends.
 Third time’s a charm with a counselor trying to understand what had happened while working my way out of the depth of despair.
 Was I too naive?
 Was it a false sense of loyalty?
 Did I chase the wrong dream?
 All the above?
 One thing I knew for certain: a strong independent woman walked into the relationship, and a shattered, unrecognizable shell crawled out summoning every ounce of emotional and psychological strength I could muster.
 How on earth could this have happened?

 No, I don’t want to relive it all, but my story and the answers I found may help another.
 Through this writing, I’ve been able to cultivate meaning in the past decade and finally put it to rest.